Akely History, Family Crest & Coats of Arms

 More information is included under the topic Early Akely Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Akely family to the New World and Oceana
+Migration of the Akely family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Akely, or a variant listed above: Henry Ackerly, who sailed to New Haven, Connecticut in 1640.
 Also, Nicholas Acly who arrived in Connecticut in 1655; William Ackley in Virginia in 1664.